-The Directors of the Association are paid a monthly stipend of \$1,200 per month.
-The Board Chairman, the Audit Committee Chairman, the Risk Committee Chairman, and the Compensation Committee Chairman are each paid a monthly stipend of \$1,400, while the Vice Chairman of the Board is paid a monthly stipend of \$1,300.
+The directors of the Association are paid a monthly stipend of \$1,200 per month.
+The Board Chairman, the Audit Committee Chairwoman, the Risk Committee Chairman, and the Compensation Committee Chairman are each paid a monthly stipend of \$1,400, while the Vice Chairman of the Board is paid a monthly stipend of \$1,300.
 Audit Committee, Compensation Committee and Risk Committee meetings are normally held in conjunction with regularly scheduled board meetings.
 If for some reason a meeting is not held in conjunction with a regularly scheduled board meeting, no additional compensation is paid to the directors other than the mileage reimbursement.
-Association directors and employees were reimbursed for actual, necessary, and usual travel and subsistence expenses and mileage at the rate of \$0.545 per mile.
+Compensation includes travel expenses for spouse/guest travel related to the Board members' official duties.
+Association directors and employees were reimbursed for actual, necessary, and usual travel and subsistence expenses and mileage at the rate of \$0.58 per mile.